dmeybohm/wisdom-chess/README.md

 ## Building

+For the UI, `wisdom-chess` uses [Qt](https://www.qt.io/), so you'll have to be able to build packages to link against Qt.

 You can either use [CMake](https://cmake.org/) or Qt Creator (provided by Qt) in order to build.
 Optionally, you can use the [Conan package manager](https://conan.io/) to install some supplemental libraries for running tests or analysis.

-If you want to build the graphical interface, you also need to specify the location of the [Qt](https://www.qt.io) libaries with the `QTDIR` variable, or provide them so that CMake can find them.
+If you want to build the graphical interface, you also need to specify the location of the Qt libaries with the `QTDIR` variable, or provide on your system path so that CMake can find them with the `find_package()` command.
+The easiest way to do this is to download and install Qt from the [Qt website](https://www.qt.io/), but installing Qt with your system's package manager is also an option.
 The program has been tested with Qt 6.2.4.

 ```sh
 mkdir build